-Ok, I'm Telnetted into the CLI, now what?
+I'm Telnetted into the CLI, what is the next step?

-Here are links to some of the CommandLine Reference manuals we have online, which give full descriptions and examples for the various commands available:
+Here are links to various CommandLine Reference Guides we have online.
+These have detailed descriptions for the each specific productline:

 Note: The links above were current at the time this article was created.
 If needing the most current version of the CommandLine Reference for your product, please check under the Documentation section for your product on the